Y-Solo/DryToilet-HYMERS555/README.md

 # <p> Découpe de l'ouverture pour le séparateur </p> <i> Opening cut for the toilet bowl </i>
 La découpe devra être effectuée à l'aide du gabarit en carton fourni avec la cuvette.
 Trobolo n'a pas pu me fournir les dimensions précises de l'ouverture à découper /
 <i> The cutout should be made using the cardboard template supplied with the toilet bowl.
-Trobolo could not provide me with the precise dimensions of the opening to be cut. </i>
+Trobolo do not provide me the precise dimensions of the opening to be cut. </i>

 <br>